-I would like to put my efforts in support of children, since they bear the future in the disaster affected areas.

-Although there are several ways to support their well-being, I think providing psychoeducation with the aim of enhancing their resilience is most important of all.
+I would like devote efforts to support children, since they bear the future in the disaster-affected areas.
+Although there are several ways to support their well-being, I think providing psychological education with the aim of enhancing their resilience is most important of all.
 If they could appropriately acquire healthy coping skills and subsequently adapt to any stress caused by the 2011 disaster, they would likely cope well with future potential difficulties and challenges.
 We have been consistently holding workshops for high school students in some cities located in coastal areas where the earthquake and tsunami hit in 2011.
 These workshops include discussions about how to rebuild their cities, lectures about how to cope with stress, and relaxation technique practice sessions.
 We also have been holding outdoor camp activities for elementary school children.
 For safety reasons, the camping facility is not located in coastal areas.
-The camping programs include cooking, outside play, group talks, campfire experiences, and psychoeducation on disaster mental health.
-We use traditional Japanese toys, such as "picture story" and "blowing pipe," for psychoeducation.
+The camping programs include cooking, outside play, group talks, campfire experiences, and psychological education on disaster mental health.
+We use traditional Japanese toys, such as the "picture story" and "blowing pipe," for psychological education.
 The psychological burdens on children following camp participation seem to be reduced, suggesting that these activities might be useful for improving the psychological well-being of children who experienced the 2011 disaster.